 Copyright 2023 Pete D. Louden All Rights Reserved

 Pete D. Louden is a family law attorney in Norman, Oklahoma.
-Since 1998 he has represented men and fathers in divorce, child custody, and child support matters with extensive experience in settlement negotiations, mediations, and complex divorce and custody trials.
+Since 1998 he has represented Oklahoma families in divorce, child custody, and child support matters with extensive experience in settlement negotiations, mediations, and complex divorce and custody trials.